yuummmer/amazon_report_analyzer/README.md

-# Amazon Annual Report Analyzer
+# Amazon Annual Report Analyzer (RAG-powered)

-Analyze and explore Amazon’s annual reports using word frequencies and a RAG-based LLM system to gain insights.
+Amazon Annual Report Analyzer is a Streamlit app that helps you explore trends in Amazon’s annual reports using top keywords, LLM-powered summaries, and a RAG (Retrieval-Augmented Generation) model for document Q&A.

+Upload a PDF annual report and dive into AI-generated insights — all grounded in the original source material.

 ## 🔍 What It Does

+### ✅ Yearly Word Trend Visualization
-This app processes and visualizes word frequency data from Amazon's annual 10-K reports.
-It allows users to:
+Load pre-cleaned word frequency data for Amazon annual reports

-- View the most frequently used words over the years
-- Spot trends and shifts in Amazon’s communication
-- Explore interactive charts and insights

-✨ Stay tuned: LLM-based summarization is coming soon!
+Select a year and instantly view the top 10 words used that year

+Interactive visualization using Plotly

+### 🧠 Keyword-Guided LLM Summarization
+Upload an annual report PDF

+Automatically extracts, chunks, and filters text

+Generates focused summaries per top keyword from the selected year

+Uses OpenAI's GPT-3.5 model for concise theme extraction

+### 💬 RAG-based Q&A Interface
+Ask custom questions about the uploaded report

+Backed by a retrieval-augmented generation (RAG) pipeline

+Uses FAISS vectorstore + keyword-aware prompt injection

+Answers are generated strictly from the PDF content, ensuring grounded and trustworthy responses

 ## 🌐 Live App